 In 2003, Yamaha Piano UK invited Dominic Alldis of Music & Management to talk to their senior management about teamwork, collaboration and reliabiity at their headquarters in Milton Keynes.

 Sit within an orchestra, listen to a symphony and engage in an interactive discussion about leadership, trust, diversity and collaboration…

 Listen to a jazz band and engage in an interactive discussion about teamwork, flexibility and innovation within a fast-moving business environment…

 Hear a string quartet perform a classical masterpiece and discuss the process of preparation that leads to an exceptional performance...

-Contrast a classical and jazz approach to corporate decision making and how to balance strategic alignment with creative independence…
+Compare a classical and jazz approach to decision-making and how to balance strategic alignment with creative independence…

 Listen to a piano performance and engage in an interactive discussion about listening, communication, artistry and flow...